 I recently had the chance to shoot for a while with the Fujifilm X70 camera.
 It’s a smaller camera than the others in the X series, like the Fujifilm X100T, but it retains the same kind of retro styling.
 I was shooting with it alongside the X100T and was pleasantly surprised by its handling, especially in comparison to the X100T.
 It’s a fun little camera to use.

 Most of these were shot in aperture priority mode.
 They were all shot in RAW format and minimally processed in Lightroom using the supplied Camera PROVIA/STANDARD profile.
-I’ve done no correction for any chromatic aberration or lens distortion.
+I haven’t applied any corrections for chromatic aberration or lens distortion.

 You can click on each image to get a full-size version.